akyrillidis/comp414-514/project.md

 #### **Topic 7: Second-Order Optimization in Deep Learning**
 While first-order methods like SGD and Adam dominate, second-order methods, which use curvature (Hessian) information, promise faster convergence.
 The challenge lies in making them scalable.

-**Project Focus:** This is a **theory and literature review** project.
+**Project Focus:** This is a **theory, implementation and literature review** project.
 Compare and contrast how different methods (like K-FAC and Shampoo) approximate the Hessian to make computation feasible.
 A deep dive into the trade-offs between per-iteration cost, memory, and convergence rate would make for a strong report.
+Consider implementation of K-FAC, Shampoo, etc in small neural networks.

 - **Core Papers:**
   - [Optimizing Neural Networks with Kronecker-factored Approximate Curvature](https://arxiv.org/abs/1503.05671) (K-FAC)